philippejer/vala-language-server-alpha/README.md

 - Visual Studio Code as the client IDE (other IDEs might work but I have not tested it)
 - The project should be built with Meson 0.50+, as the language server uses Meson introspection to discover the source files and compiler options (this should be fairly common for current Vala projects)
+- If Meson is not available or does not work, it is possible to use a `vala-language-server.json` config file (see above)
 - The language server depends on Vala 0.46+ to parse and analyze the source files (other versions might work but this is the one I use)

 I have written a quick step-by-step guide on [how to compile](#how-to-compile) the language server starting from a vanilla Ubuntu distribution (18.04) and the same with MinGW-64 under Windows.